 Catholic Charities’ Workforce Development program in St. Charles Parish is committed to assisting residents in developing strategies and techniques necessary to find employment.
 The program specializes in branding for career success, the science of resume writing, interviewing with a purpose, professional networking and more.
 Workforce Development training serves as a springboard to self-sufficiency for individuals and families.

 St. John the Baptist Parish

-New in 2017, financial education courses offered in St. John the Baptist Parish assist low income individuals in improving their financial literacy and navigating local resources, as well as connect them to emergency support and case management if necessary.
+Financial education courses offered in St. John the Baptist Parish assist low income individuals in improving their financial literacy and navigating local resources, as well as connect them to emergency support and case management if necessary.
 The program, which is supported through St. John United Way, works closely with other community agencies to ensure residents meet their goals and achieve self-sufficiency.
 Case managers work with low-income populations to increase financial literacy, improve stability and obtain living wage employment.

 St. Tammany Parish

 Located in St. Tammany Parish, the North Shore Pastoral Center serves as the headquarters for Catholic Charities on the North Shore.
 Services offered there include on-site counseling and case management, job readiness training, employment assistance and more.
 The site also houses a computer lab and functions as a meeting space for support groups, seminars, youth programming and other groups in need.
 Many CCANO programs and services offered on the South Shore are also available to individuals and families on the North Shore.

 On March 12, 2016, historic floods devastated residents of the North Shore, including Washington Parish.
 Catholic Charities was on the scene almost immediately offering food, counseling and assistance.
 Case managers with the Disaster Case Management Program helped those affected by the floods return to a state of self-sufficiency by identifying needs, coordinating home repairs and connecting clients with other services such as counseling, government benefits, transportation and more.